 Home > About us > Organisation >

-The group consists of women who have experienced trauma including addiction, homelessness, mental ill-health, sexual exploitation and street sex work, domestic and sexual violence, and poverty.
-Bridging Gaps was created in 2019 by former One25 GP, Lucy Potter, a group of Bristol women with lived experience, some One25 professionals and researchers.
-Initially, it was formed with the aim to improve access to GP practices for women with trauma and complex needs, who often face barriers to receiving healthcare.
-They have been very successful in this and have improved access to four GP practices in Bristol, collaborating with GPs and GP trainees.
+Bridging Gaps was created in 2019 by former One25 GP, Lucy Potter; a group of Bristol women with lived experience; some One25 professionals; and researchers.
+Bridging Gaps was formed with the initial aim to improve access to GP practices for women with trauma and complex needs, who often face barriers to receiving healthcare.
+Bridging Gaps have been very successful in this area and have improved access to four GP practices in Bristol.
 These changes and improvements are still in place today through open access clinics, care coordinator roles and improving understanding of trauma informed services.

 Since the start of 2024, Bridging Gaps has trained over 200 professionals, including primary care professionals, GP trainees, Master’s students, researchers and voluntary sector staff.
 This includes:

 Bridging Gaps have contributed to academic work too, including a paper about their work with Bristol GP practices, and an article on how health inequalities can be tackled together in primary care.
-Recently they have contributed to Bristol City Council’s strategy for homelessness and their health needs assessment for street sex workers.

 "Bridging Gaps has been there for me.
 I’ve met inspirational women who are my friends and I’ve learnt that no matter how small the change, that we are people that have a voice and we matter, no matter what happens, and that together we can make change."